Ntare22/indicina/README.md

 ## Description

-This project was built with the help of the Nest Framework.
-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This project was built with the help of the [Nest Framework](https://github.com/nestjs/nest).

 ## Installation